apvd79/apvd79/README.md

 ## Andrew Van Duser

-I build websites and brands for people who'd rather be doing the thing they actually like doing.
+I build websites and brands for people who'd rather be doing the things they actually enjoy.

-Most of my work ships through [webthings](https://dowebthings.com) — a family-run web design and branding studio.
-Small businesses, non-profits, churches, and the occasional internal tool.
+Most of my work ships through [Web Things](https://dowebthings.com) — a family-run web studio.
+I usually work small - small businesses, non-profits, churches - and like to build helpful tools and apps to make work and life more delightful.
 Mostly Astro on the front, Laravel behind it when there's something to administer.

 ### Selected work